-Code of Conduct Level I Offenses
+Code of Conduct Level 1 Offenses

-A Level 1 offense does not significantly disrupt the learning environment and will generally be handled by the classroom teacher.
+ALevel 1 offense does not significantly disrupt the learning environment and will generally be handled by the classroom teacher.
 Teachers are expected to use a variety of classroom management strategies to prevent and correct Level 1 behaviors.

-Examples of Level 1 Student Infractions Possible Level 1 Adult Intervention(s) Horseplay Use of inappropriate language/ profanity that is not directed at a community member Minor unwanted physical contact Minor disrespect Sleeping during work time Cell phone (visible, audible, or in use) Refusal to follow adult directions Mild teasing- personal but playful Hindering learning environment (i.e. making disruptive noises) Minor plagiarism/ academic dishonesty Tardy to class (less than 10 minutes) Out of Area Verbal warning Reset (written warning; teaching correct, alternative behaviors) Guardian contact by teacher Restorative conference A referral may be written if the behavior occurs multiple times.
+Examples of Level 1 Student Infractions

+- Horseplay

+- Use of inappropriate language/profanity that is not directed at a community member

+- Minor unwanted physical contact

+- Minor disrespect

+- Sleeping during work time

+- Cell phone (visible, audible, or in use)

+- Refusal to follow adult directions

+- Mild teasing- personal but playful

+- Hindering learning environment (i.e. making disruptive noises)

+- Minor plagiarism/academic dishonesty

+- Tardy to class (less than 10 minutes)

+- Out of Area